unstoppabledomains/dev-docs/developer-toolkit/direct-blockchain-calls/resolve-zil-without-libraries.md

 description: This page reviews the process for resolving .zil domain names with direct blockchain calls.
 ---

+# Resolve .zil with Direct Blockchain Calls

-In this tutorial, we’ll build a simple app to resolve .zil domains — to read the information the domain holds.&#x20;
+In this tutorial, we’ll build a simple app to resolve `.zil` domains — to read the information the domain holds.

 :::info
 This guide only applies to `.zil` domains.
 For information on resolving .crypto domains, See the guide for [Resolving .crypto Domains With Direct Blockchain Calls](resolve-unstoppable-domain-names.md).